AlwaysIngame/pengo/README.md

 Attempt at a clone of the arcade game Pengo.
 Made in High School Grade 12.
 Uses the processing.py graphical library for python. https://processing.org/ \
 Install the processing editor on your computer, and use it to get python mode and the minim sound library. \
-This was made with Processing 3.x , it doesnt seem to work with anything later thant that.
+This was made with Processing 3.x , it doesnt seem to work with anything later than that.

 ## Usage